 Debbie Henshaw of They Never Grow Up Nursery was a big help in developing these paints.
 The results can be seen on her blog: http://theynevergrowupnursery.blogspot.com/2012/11/art-and-magic-water-borne-air-dry.html

-FIRST: Wash all doll parts in hot soapy water (dishwashing detergent works well), then dry thoroughly.
+FIRST: Wash all doll parts in hot water and dish detergent, then dry thoroughly.
 YOU MUST PREP the vinyl (and baked polymer clay sculpts) BEFORE PAINTING!
 Critical first step...do not skip it.
 Without a proper prep coat on bare, clean vinyl, failure is likely.
 No amount of “sealing” the paint will work if the paint isn’t sticking to the vinyl in the first place.
 I learned from Angie Jones of Lil’ Dumplins Nursery about prepping bare vinyl.
 Folk Art Glass and Tile Medium (which I stock) is a good product to use as a matte finish either under or on top of the paints: http://lildumplinsnursery.blogspot.com/2012/10/testing-folkart-glass-and-tile-medium.html